jgravelle/GroqApiLibrary/README.md

 ## Usage

 1. Create an instance of the `GroqApiClient` class, providing your API key.
 The client will automatically trim any whitespace or newline characters from the key.
-2. Create a `JsonObject` with your request parameters as documented in the Groq API documentation.
+2. Create a `JsonObject` with your request parameters as documented in the Groq API documentation for chat completions.
-3. Use the client to send requests and receive responses.
+3. Use the client to send requests and receive responses for chat completions, transcriptions, or translations.

 ## Examples